Azure/communication-ui-library/packages/calling-stateful-client/review/stable/calling-stateful-client.api.md

 import { DeviceManager } from '@azure/communication-calling';
 import { DominantSpeakersInfo } from '@azure/communication-calling';
 import { IncomingCall } from '@azure/communication-calling';
+import { IncomingCallCommon as IncomingCallCommon_2 } from '@azure/communication-calling';
 import { LatestMediaDiagnostics } from '@azure/communication-calling';
 import { LatestNetworkDiagnostics } from '@azure/communication-calling';
 import { MediaStreamType } from '@azure/communication-calling';